LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    `define_atEnd` method just calls `web_response->addAtEnd`.)
 At-end code is normally run before data is sent to the client, but this may not be the case if data has been manually pushed using the `web_response->sendChunk` method.
-   At-begins are executed before the session link-rewriter is run.
-Multiple at- ends are supported and each are run in the order in which they were installed.
+   At-begins are executed before the session link rewriter is run.
+Multiple at-ends are supported and each are run in the order in which they were installed.

    At-ends are added on a per-request basis, as opposed to at-begins which are